alexpolt/alexpolt.github.io/src/atomic-data.md

   You can read the [source code][source] of **atomic\_data** on GitHub.
 It is a single header file and is just 300 lines of code.
 The simplicity of its implementation is another great plus.

+<a name="issues"></a>

+###Exception safety, limitations and other issues

+  The *read* and *update* methods - the workhorses - are exception safe.
+They employ RAII techniques to maintain invariants.
+There is also static initialization which calls new to fill the queue and destructor of **atomic\_data** calls delete.
+Nothing is done there to guard against exceptions.

+  Special attention should be paid to the fact that **atomic\_data::update** method is not reentrant, because you might hit a barrier and a second call to update will spin forever.
+  **atomic\_data::update_weak** on the other hand is reentrant.
+Though you should keep in mind that in no way two recursive calls to this method creates a transaction.
+Those are going to be separate updates.

+  You might rightfully ask if **atomic\_data** is really lock-free since it has a sync barrier.
+  Actually, if you think about it for a moment, due to limited computer memory some synchronization is unavoidable no matter what lock-free technique you use.
+Whether it be a GC pause or a check of all other threads or reference counting or something else.
+Reference counting and LL/LC to get around ABA might seem like a perfect match, but reference counting brings its own problems to the table. **atomic\_data** is a good compromise and its flexible because you can adjust the length of the queue.
+Also a sync barrier helps uncover bugs earlier.

+  By the way what the length of the backing queue should be.
+From my tests it seems like 2x number of threads is quite enough.
+Actually **atomic\_data** works even with the queue of length 1 (which I was surprised to find out).
+Nothing prevents from making the queue longer and offset the cost of the synchronization events.

+  Another often cited feature of *true* lock-free data structures is the tolerance to thread killings or suspensions.
+I am a bit confused by this argument.
+After all we are creating programs under the assumption of documented behaviour from the OS and hardware.
+We rely on fair scheduling policies from the OS and no spurious kill signals or suspensions should happen.
+And threads are not inferior to processes in any way.
+The only real issue is preemption and the picture below provides a Concurrency Visualizer graph of thread scheduling.

+ <center>![][preemption]</center>

+  [Here is the pic][preemption-orig] without drawing.

+  If it becomes a real problem in your program then you can increase the size of the queue.
+  But from my tests it was never an issue and performance results speak for themselves (some numbers are at the very end).

 <a name="code"></a>